 One of the many government buildings in the area

-We ventured back over to the Wangfujing shopping area ( a pleasant walk from our hotel) to do some more souvenir shopping with our last night (not to mention get another one of those fantastic Mcdonald’s ice cream cones and some dinner).
+We ventured back over to the Wangfujing shopping area ( a pleasant walk from our hotel) to do some more souvenir shopping with our last night and grab some dinner.

 As the sun started setting, we wandered back toward the Forbidden City wall to walk along the outside moat and follow that back to our hotel.
 The area was quiet and peaceful and it was fun to see people actually fishing in the moat.